 If your recycling is not collected, please take it back in and either re-sort the materials ready for your next collection, or take them to a bring bank site.

 What if I forget to put my recycling out?

-Either keep it until the next blue or clear bag collection, or you can sort the items and take them along to a bring bank site when you go to drop off any glass.
+Either keep it until the next blue or clear bag collection, or you can sort the items and take them along to a bring bank site.

 Will I still be able to use the bring banks?

 Yes, but the preference is for householders to take advantage of the new kerbside scheme where possible.